oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 different CA. It might also be considered a privacy benefit to hide the resource server URL from the authorization server.

-Audience restriction seems easy to use since it does not require any crypto on the client side.
-But since every access token is bound to a certain resource server, the client also needs to obtain different RS-specific access tokens, if it wants to access several resource services. [@I-D.ietf-oauth-token-binding] has the same property, since different token binding ids must be associated with the access token. [@I-D.ietf-oauth-mtls] on the other hand allows a client to use the access token at multiple resource servers.
+Audience restriction may seem easier to use since it does not require any crypto on the client-side.
+Still, since every access token is bound to a specific resource server, the client also needs to obtain a single RS-specific access token when accessing several resource servers. [@I-D.ietf-oauth-token-binding] has the same property since different token binding ids must be associated with the access token.
+Using [@I-D.ietf-oauth-mtls], on the other hand, allows a client to use the access token at multiple resource servers.

 It shall be noted that audience restrictions, or generally speaking an indication by the client to the authorization server where it wants to